aquasecurity/kube-bench/README.md

 8. Retrieve the value of this Pod and output the report, note the Pod name will vary: `kubectl logs kube-bench-<value>`
   - You can save the report for later reference: `kubectl logs kube-bench-<value> > kube-bench-report.txt`

+#### Report kube-bench findings to AWS Security Hub

+You can configure kube-bench with the `--asff` option to send findings to AWS Security Hub for any benchmark tests that fail or that generate a warning.
+See [this page][kube-bench-aws-security-hub] for more information on how to enable the kube-bench integration with AWS Security Hub.

 ### Running on OpenShift

 | OpenShift Hardening Guide | kube-bench config |